czovekboti/ABT-MLHF/README.md

 1. Extract the data into the `./airbus_data/` directory.
 2. Perform all cleaning, splitting, and preprocessing steps.
 3. Display visualization samples at the end as a sanity check.

+#### Creating the model and training
+The model creation and training code can be found inside the "2ND Phase" Jupyter notebook(on 2nd Milestone branch).
+All code should run as provided, the model can be initialized and trained without any additional setup.
+If you encounter CUDA Out Of Memory (OOM) errors during training, simply reduce the batch size to ensure the data fits into your GPU's available memory.
+The notebook will:
+- Create the Model
+- Train it (on multiple GPUs if available), using model checkpoint and early stopping
+- Calculate validation loss while training
+- Evaluate model by dice score
+- Visualize model predictions against masks